The below videos and accompanying resources have been made available by subject professionals for view and study.

 Animals, as small as insects, have an amazing ability in exploring within this dynamic visual world effortlessly.
 This ability has not been observed in or easy to implement to human made intelligent moving machines such as robots.
 By modelling bio-plausible visual neurons and their networks, we can not only further understand how animals’ visual systems work, but also move forward in developing new intelligent vision systems fit for future robots and autonomous vehicles.

-In this talk, Prof. Yue will introduce the most recent work in my group on modelling specific visual neurons and their pre-synaptic networks in insects with motion preferences, also recent progresses in swarm robots.
+In this talk, Professor Yue will introduce the most recent work in my group on modelling specific visual neurons and their pre-synaptic networks in insects with motion preferences, also recent progresses in swarm robots.